chanwwei/Data-Analysis-Project-using-SAS/README.md

 Research Questions:

-**i.
-What are the top 3 movie genres preference of each age group?**
+*i.
+What are the top 3 movie genres preference of each age group?*

-**ii.
-What are the top rated movies for each quarter?**
+*ii.
+What are the top rated movies for each quarter?*

-Porject 2: Retail Sales Analysis
+**Project 2: Retail Sales Analysis**

 The retail dataset consists of the day-to-day transaction history of different store types from 2011-2014.